SysKitTeam/docs-spdockit/create-sharepoint-farm-snapshots/snapshots-screen.md

 ---
-title: Snapshots Screen
-description: >-
-  This article states how to use Snapshots Screen an track changes made to your SharePoint farm during its lifetime.
+description: This article states how to use Snapshots Screen an track changes made to your SharePoint farm during its lifetime.
-author: Iva Novoselic
-date: 23/5/2017
 ---

 # Snapshots Screen